chbauman/MasterThesis/README.md

 ```

 This will setup a virtual python env and guide you through
 other steps needed.
-Afterwards, run:
+Afterwards, to build the docs, run:

 ```console
 $ ./automate.ps1 -docs
 ```

-To build the docs.
 They will be built in the parent folder
 next to the current folder.
 Refer to the documentation
 for further instructions on how to use this repository.
 Tested on Windows only.
 If you are running MacOS or Linux,